UAV/Drone Info

 12. Flight operations must be conducted at least 500 feet from all nonparticipating persons, vessels, vehicles, and structures unless (read list yourself, item 31, page 25)

-www.faa.gov/uas Numerous people apparently feel they don’t have to follow and abide by the FAA rules.
-This creates safety and liability issues.
-Now there are over 450,000 registered in the US.
-There is lots of misinformation out there about DRONE use.
+www.faa.gov/uas Lots of people apparently feel they don’t have to.
+There is lots of mis-information out there about DRONE use.
+BEWARE!!
+I do not offer UAV/drone aerial photography yet.
+There are multiple reason for this decision which include current FAA regulations, my clients safety, my liability, my clients liability and the safety of others.
 Below are more details regarding the issues.
 Here are important links to review, supporting my current decision.

-The best advantage of an aerial photo from an airplane is the vantage point of the camera, the person actually behind the camera making critical decisions to proper image capture and camera quality.
+The best advantage of an aerial photo from an airplane is the vantage point of the camera.
 For commercial real estate, the camera needs to be at least 1000′ above ground to show relationships of a property with the surrounding.
-With a drone being limited to 400 feet, you can mostly see treetops and no significant relationship with the surrounding.
-Drones/UAV, now approved for commercial use, serve as a great additional support to providing the traditional aerial photography.
-Many clients now get both.
-The main advantage of the drone is to produce a video of a project.
+With a drone you can mostly see tree tops and no relationship of the surrounding.
+Drones/UAV, When approved for commercial use, will be useful in showing an interesting perspective of a single building.
+But, issues must be resolved…

-Issues of safety, liability, reliability, license requirements, and privacy, must be worked out to help ensure safe operations, especially when used around crowds of people or around buildings.
+Issues of safety, liability, reliability, license requirements and privacy, must be worked out to help insure safe operations, especially when used around crowds of people or around buildings.
 A falling object of 4 pounds or 20 pounds with moving blades, hitting something or someone, will cause damage or create distractions that can result in significant problems.
+There is currently a chartered committee established in 2011, by the FAA, a UAS Aviation Rulemaking Committee, tasked to develop inputs and recommendations on appropriate operational procedures, regulatory standards and policies before allowing routine UAS access to the nation’s airspace.
+They have been tasked to do so by Congress, to have a program ready by July 2015.
 This is a complex issue.
-Radio Controlled airplanes/drones have an altitude limit of 400′ above ground and are to be flown in remote areas.
+RC airplanes have an altitude limit of 400′ above ground and are to be flown in remote areas.
 Drones/UAV have the same limit since they are in the RC category.
-At 400′ they get into areas where they can go out of sight, get into helicopter airspace, where having a drone hit a tail rotor would be catastrophic for the helicopter.
+At 400′ they get into areas where they can go out of sight, get in to helicopter airspace, where having a drone hit a tail rotor would be catastrophic.
 Recently there are reports of drones being used above 400′.
-Multiple agencies are providing input into the development of the needed regulations for this activity, just as there are numerous rules, regulations, and licenses required for the safe operation of airplanes, helicopters, and hot air balloons.
+Multiple agencies are providing input into the development of the needed regulations for this activity, just as there are numerous rules, regulations and licenses required for the safe operation of airplanes, helicopters and hot air balloons.

-The reality is, Part 107 FAA regulations are in place.
-Will there be compliance from those flying.
-How can you be at risk should you choose to fly without the license?
-Unfortunately, most drone operators operating out there now do not have an aviation background and are taking risks with other people and property to make a profit.
-As a long time professional aerial photographer, we believe this creates an unsafe environment.
-We prescribe to a “better safe than sorry” mentality.
+The reality is, that there are no regulations.
+Unfortunately most drone operators operating out there now do not have an aviation background and are taking risks with other people and property to make a profit.
+As a professional aerial photographer, we believe this creates an unsafe environment.
+We prescibe to a “better safe than sorry” mentality until the following issues are resolved thru regulation:

 I monitor information on this subject daily in several web discussions.
 I will keep this page updated as to when the process/service becomes legally available or for important ideas that relate to this subject.